Evgeniya Kanaeva: 2012 Olympics season

 In the qualifications at the 2012 Olympics, Kanaeva ranked 2nd on the first day, behind teammate Daria Dmitrieva, after an unusual errant of fumbling her hoop routine.
 On the second day, she moved ahead of Dmitrieva with a total score of 116.000 points.

-During the finals, Kanayeva completed all four apparatus without any major mistakes.
 She was the only gymnast to score more than 29 points in the ball, hoop and clubs, falling short of that mark only with the ribbon that scored 28.900.
 Kanaeva finished with a total of 116.900 points, ahead of teammate Daria Dmitrieva who scored a total of 114.500 points.

 Post-Olympics

-Kanaeva did not continue training after the Olympics.
+Kanaeva did not continue training after the 2012 Olympics in London.
 In November 2012, Irina Viner commented about the possibility of Kanaeva's return to the national team, saying "We never discuss the timing of return with such great gymnasts...Any time when she recovers and decides to come back, it will be a great joy for us."

 At a conference of the Russian Rhythmic Gymnastics Federation (RRGF) on 4 December 2012 in Novogorsk, Kanaeva announced the end of her competitive career, saying "Most probably, I have finished my career.
 There was a choice between labor in training and switching to another activity."
 At the same conference, it was announced that Kanaeva had been elected a vice-president of the RRGF, along with 2004 Olympic silver medalist Irina Tchachina.
 Kanaeva had expressed a desire to remain in rhythmic gymnastics indefinitely as a coach or in an administrative position.
-In June 2009, Shtelbaums stated that Kanaeva had the quality to become a good coach because of her attentiveness in instructing young rhythmic gymnasts.
+In June 2009, Shtelbaums stated that Kanaeva had the quality to become a good coach because of her attentiveness in instructing young female rhythmic gymnasts.

 Kanaeva was ranked 1st as the most Successful Female Athlete of Russia in 2012 beating Aliya Mustafina (2nd) and Maria Sharapova (3rd) for the top ranking.
 The overall rating was formed in the basis of the greatest number of votes of experts.
 Also, the maximum figures for the number of references in the paper and press the number of requests in the Russian segment of the Internet for a year.

 In September 2013, Kanaeva was named "Woman of the year" by GQ Russia magazine.
 The award ceremony was held in Mayakovsky Theatre in Moscow.

 On 15 February 2015, a gala was held in Russia for the 80th founding anniversary of Rhythmic Gymnastics.
 The venue was held in the historical Mariinsky Theatre in St. Petersburg.
 Among those who performed at the gala were Russian former Olympic champions, Olympic medalists and World champions including: Kanaeva, Yulia Barsukova, Irina Tchachina, Daria Dmitrieva, and Yana Batyrshina.